 Second-hand car from a dealer

-When you buy a second-hand car from a dealer, you have the right under the Consumer Rights Act (which replaced the Sale of Goods Act from 1 October 2015), to expect the car to:
+When you buy a second-hand car from a used-car dealership in the UK, you have rights under the Consumer Rights Act (which replaced the Sale of Goods Act from 1 October 2015).
+You should expect the car to:

 - be of satisfactory quality (taking into account its age and mileage)